-In the past week I have had a rather large handful of enquiries from photographers asking what lenses I am using to achieve the photographs I am getting.
+Recently, I have had a rather large handful of enquiries from photographers asking what are my favourite lenses for wedding photography to achieve the photographs I am getting.
 This has been something I have been meaning to share for a while but now seems like the perfect time to share what camera lenses I use and perhaps more importantly, why I use it in the hopes that it helps someone else with their photography.

 Firstly, I am a big believer in being a minimalist and this is a big part of my brand.
 So much so that I only use one camera body and don’t even have a strap on my camera.
 There was a time when I felt I had to have a lens just because other photographers did, even if it wasn’t right for me but I now know that prime lenses in particular give the look I want that I just don’t get from working with zooms.
 It is a mix of sharpness and the fact that I have to move my feet and get involved and seek different angles rather than just zoom in and out over and over again.
 So what is actually in my bag?
 These 5 bad boys.